phylotastic/phylotastic/outreach/mobile_app_test_instructions.md

 For bugs, describe it to us like we're children, one small step at a time-- tell us exactly what the app does, and why the app's behavior is wrong or unexpected.

 For new features, tell us what you want to accomplish, and why.
-What is the start, and what is the end?
+What is the starting condition, and what is the ending condition?

 ## Tips and tricks

-* The swipe-to-delete feature works but doesn't depict the swiping graphically.
+* The swipe-to-delete feature (for editing lists) works but doesn't depict the swiping very gracefully.
 You'll know it worked when you get an alert box asking if you want to delete a name.

 * If you want to look at your tree outside the app, or share it with someone, go to the tree view (Home --> List --> Get Tree), select "Export", then "View in Browser".
 This sends the tree (inside a URL) to a display service.
 You can then use whatever sharing capabilities your browser has.
 In iOS, this means you can press one button to share via Text, Mail, Twitter, Facebook, Google+, etc.